Top Class Portraits™ | Meet The Photographers

 Photographer

 I use to own and operate a custom black & white photo lab with a couple of other portrait studios I owned in Chattanooga, Tennessee.
 My photo lab was called Creative Darkrooms for the sake of anyone reading who might remember.
-I prefer my digital design photo lab now.
+I prefer my digital photo lab now.

 Serving professional photographers all over the United States.
 I'm a stickler about printing true black & white images.
 Back then in my film and chemical days, I was printing with Aristo cold light enlarger heads.
 The Aristo enlarger heads didn't put out heat which would often cause a film negative to buckle under traditional enlarger light causing focus issues on paper.
 Also the Aristo light minimized the appearance of dust specks on prints.